- Home

 Do you need additional auto insurance coverage, or are you already covered?

 The first step to making sure your car is properly insured for the short period you need is to see if you’re already covered by your regular car insurance.
+Additionally, it is crucial to compare car insurance rates to find the best coverage options for short-term policies.
 You also need to know when your insurance doesn’t cover you.

 When you’re already covered

-• The permissive driver clause.
+- The permissive driver clause.
 Most insurance policies have a provision that allows car insurance to be extended to anyone — a family member or friend — that has received permission from the owner to drive their car, typically for infrequent use.
+This can also apply to someone using someone else’s car, but it’s important to understand the limitations of this coverage.
+If someone frequently uses the car, the primary policyholder may need to formally add them as a driver, which could impact insurance costs.

 When you’re NOT covered